ComplianceAsCode/content

 """

-Split the string content and returns as a list.
+Splits the input string content by newline characters and returns the result as a list of strings.

 """